The Pathway

 Admission Requirements:

-- Current American Heart Association Healthcare CPR for the Healthcare Provider (BLS) certificate
+• Current American Heart Association Healthcare CPR for the Healthcare Provider (BLS) certificate

-- Obtain the required vaccinations
+• Obtain the required vaccinations

-- A Criminal Background Check and Drug Screen is required for all EMS students.
+• A Criminal Background Check and Drug Screen is required for all EMS students.

 This pathway is taught by Arapahoe Community College professors at the DCSD Legacy Campus on our compatible schedule so high school students can earn their EMT certificate while in high school.
 Students take all courses in this pathway in a sequence during their senior year.
-After indicating interest in this pathway, students will begin receiving information directly from the director of the EMS program at ACC so they can begin providing information to the university regarding vaccinations, background check, etc.
+After indicating interest in this pathway, students will begin receiving information directly from the director of the EMS program at ACC so they can begin providing information to the college regarding vaccinations, background check, etc.

 Students who register for EMT will take ALL classes in one year as a 12th grade student.